Tucson Mobile Notary & Signing Agent

 You can make a power of attorney very specific, for one transaction, or very general, for any and all transactions.
 Granting someone power of attorney is a very serious matter and is not to be taken lightly.
 Make sure you trust the person you are giving this authority to.

 You can change the name on the title of your house by recording a deed.
 It is always a good idea to consult with a professional who is experienced in real estate and estate planning in order to understand the different types of deeds, how they are used, and the possible repercussions of using a deed incorrectly.
+Please feel free to contact me for questions regarding deeds in Arizona.

 This is a common request and can be done.
 I offer purchase/sale contracts and recording services.
 Please give me a call or send an email so that we can discuss your situation specifically.

-Only the seller needs to be present for notarization, not the buyer.
+You can still opt to have the title notarized.
+If so, only the seller needs to be present for notarization, not the buyer.

 Yes, we offer copy certifications.
 You must have the original available for comparison at the time of certification.